 has continued to add to his already impressive music resume, with original songs featured on 4 major television networks as

-few more years first...
+go back a few more years first...

-The list of people connected to Scott is like a
+The list of people connected to Scott

-Faithfull and members of the Steve Miller, Johnny Winter, James Cotton and Muddy Waters Blues Bands
+Marianne Faithfull and members of the Steve Miller, Johnny Winter, James Cotton and Muddy Waters Blues Bands

 are just a sample of artists Scott has been associated with over the years.
 Either having performed in support of, or performed/recorded